How to Add Comma in Excel (10 Easy ways)

 Finally comma added

-8. Using Shortcut Keys to Add Comma
+Method 8 – Using the Shortcut Keys to a Add Comma

-• Select the E column first.
+• Select the E column.

-• Press Alt + H + K to add a Comma in the E column.
+• Press Alt + H + K to add a comma in the E column.

 Using Keyboard shortcut

-• After selecting column E, go to the Home tab >> select Comma Style.
+• Go to the Home tab and select Comma Style.

 Adding Comma using Comma Style